 Primary school waiting lists will be available from 8am on 2 May 2019.
 Information about these waiting list positions will not be available before this date.

 To check your child’s current position on the waiting list

-, you will need your child's student ID number.
-This can be found as ‘Student ID’ in the top right of the letter you received about your application from Essex County Council.
+, you will need your child's Essex student ID number.
+This can be found as ‘Student ID’ on the letter you received about your application from us.

 For example, you applied for 4 schools, in order of preference – A, B, C, D.

 If your child has been offered a place at school A, they will not be added to the waiting lists for school B, C or D.

 However, if your child was offered a place at school B, C or D, they will be added to the waiting lists of the schools above them in your list.

 Waiting lists are updated every time a child’s name is added or removed.
 This means your child’s position may move up or down on the waiting list as circumstances change.
 For example, due to late applications being made where the child’s application ranks higher against the school’s admissions policy, or if a child moves address and the lives closer to the school.

 Having your child’s name on a waiting list will not affect your right to appeal for any of the schools to which you applied for and have been refused a place.

 Some Essex secondary schools have 2 waiting lists.
 This is the case for the 2 Chelmsford grammar schools and schools with a specialist test.
 If your child has sat a test for one of these schools, you may be given 2 waiting list positions.